iccir919/100-days-of-code/log.md

 **Today's Progress**: Updated my my personal website with links to my 100DaysOfCode Log and my freeCodeCamp Profile.
 Also, continued to work through Chapter 11: Asynchronous Programming from the book Eloquent JavaScript.

-**Thoughts:** This chapter has been extremely tough for me.
-Asynchronous programming is confusing, at least during the beginning of learning it.
+**Thoughts:** This chapter, Chapter 11: Asynchronous Programming, has been extremely tough for me.
+Asynchronous programming is confusing.
 I hate not moving on to the next chapter of this book today.
 I am a quarter through this challenge and only halfway through this book.
-How will I complete the six other goals of this challenge when just one has taken me this long?
-My hope is that by truly understanding these chapters, I will be able to move on to other other projects with more confidence and agility.
-Also, breathing helps me realize that before this challenge, I probably would have never finished this book.
-So, if I can accomplish only three of these things then that is further than I would have been without this challenge.
+How will I complete the six other tasks on my goal list when just one task has taken me this long?
+My hope is that by truly understanding the chapters of this book, I will be able to move through the other tasks on my goal with more confidence and agility.
+Breathing helps me realize with these anxious feelings.
+After I take a deep breathe, I realize that if I accomplish only three of tasks on my goal list during the #100DaysOfCode challenge, then that is further than I was before.
 There is always Round 2, Neil.
-It may seem like a failure but try to look at it like the better sequel to the original.
+Having to put some tasks off until a later time may be disappointing, but try to look at the next round of this challenge like the better sequel to the original.

 **Links to work:**
 - [Eloquent JavaScript](https://eloquentjavascript.net)